Cavli Wireless

 Customer Premises Equipment connectivity is established through the demarcation point in the carrier’s network infrastructure.
 The demarcation point, or “demarc,” is the physical boundary between the service provider’s wider internet or private network and the customer-owned network.
 It defines the exact point of responsibility for maintenance, troubleshooting, and repairs for CPE routers and other devices.

-Private LTE CPE in networking plays a critical role by providing last-mile connectivity, bridging the service provider's network (WAN) and the user's local network (LAN).
+In networking, CPE plays a critical role by providing last-mile connectivity and bridging the service provider’s wide area network (WAN) with the user’s local area network (LAN).
 It enables customer devices to access services delivered over broadband technologies such as fiber, cable, and DSL, as well as cellular networks like 4G and 5G.
+In private LTE and private 5G deployments, CPE also acts as the customer-side gateway for secure enterprise and industrial connectivity.

 CPE CategoryTypical ExamplesWhat It DoesWhere It’s Used